Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/README.md

 (This feature is present for the **FULL** version only).

-* The game is *currently* NOT supported on **Motorola** phones, since the left and right softkeys are mapped differently.
-However, we can fix it (including fixes for the Auto-Adjust screen resolution feature) on a next 2.01 and LITE 1.51 release as well as adding other languages for this game!
-Coming Soon.

 * Touchscreen support is *currently* not supported yet.

 ## Source Code Release